 Knee pain is one of those conditions that can prevent you from being your active best.
 Right from performing simple tasks like sitting and walking, to the more complicated ones like exercises, dance and sports, your knees play a critical role.
 Obviously, therefore, if your knee hurts, you will not be able to pull off any of these activities.

-While many people ignore it and treat it at the most by falling back on pain relievers and balms, the need to visit a doctor only arises when the pain becomes crippling.
+While many people ignore it and treat it at the most by falling back on pain relievers and balms, the need to visit a Orthopaedic Doctor only arises when the pain becomes crippling.

 One thing that should be clarified before you read this whole blog: do not wait for the pain to increase to book an appointment immediately.

 If your knee pain has been bothering you for a while, you could be suffering from chronic knee pain.

 This type of Knee Pain is a long-term problem, with swelling, sensitivity experienced on both the knees.
 Many conditions are known to cause chronic knee pain, although many effective treatments exist for the same.
 However, there is no specific, everyday kind of chronic knee pain, as each case will differ from person to person.

 Chronic knee pain as the name suggests is different from that of temporary or regular knee pain.
 For instance, a temporary kind of knee pain could go away even without treatment or with some mild therapies, but for chronic knee pain to be relieved off, requires procedures.
 Here are some of the conditions that could cause knee pain

 - Osteoarthritis, which is inflammation and joint destruction, causing pain due to the degeneration and possible deterioration of the joint.